Skip to content

 🌿 Why Choose a Natural Insect Repellent?

 Natural repellents don’t kill insects like chemical sprays—they repel them using scent.
 Certain essential oils confuse and deter biting insects, making you far less attractive to them.
+If you’re new to working with essential oils, be sure to read my Essential Oils Safety Guide before making any homemade skincare products.

 Benefits of going natural: